QutEcoacoustics/interaction-experiments/README.md

 ## Testing data submission

-0. Ensure a revent version of Node is installed, perferrably the same version as is in `netlify.toml`
+0. Ensure a recent version of Node is installed, preferably the same version as is in `netlify.toml`
 1. Install netlify-cli: `npm install -g netlify-cli`
 2. Link netlify-cli to Netlify: `netlify link`
-3. Ensure the expected environment variables are set **in the Netlify site settings** not inthe `netlify.toml` config file
+3. Ensure the expected environment variables are set **in the Netlify site settings** not in the `netlify.toml` config file
     - these settings are managed by the repository admin
 4. Run `netlify dev` to simulate a netlify deploy
 5. Submit data from an experiment and change code as needed